maleszka/liquibase-gradle-plugin/README.md

 }

 dependencies {
-    liquibase 'org.hsqldb:hsqldb:2.2.9'
+    liquibase 'org.hsqldb:hsqldb:2.2.9' //Or whatever JDBC driver you need }
-}
 ```

-**Available Tasks:**
+##Tasks

-     #Creates the master changelog in src/main/resources/db/changelog
+* `masterChangelog`: Creates the master changelog in `src/main/resources/db/changelog`.
-    gradle masterChangelog

-	#Creates a new changelog with name pass as the changelog property and modifies the master to include this new changelog
+* `generateChangelog`: Creates a new changelog the name is set via the changelog property `-Pchangelog=test` the task also includes the new changelog in master changelog.
-	gradle generateChangelog -Pchangelog=test

-	#Migrates the database to the latest changes
+* `migrateDatabase`: Migrates the database to the latest changes.
-	gradle migrateDatabase

 ##License